jeremybarbet/react-native-modalize/docs/INSTALLATION.md

 This package use `react-native-gesture-handler` as a peer dependency.
 If you use [Expo](https://expo.io) this package is already included by default and you don't have anything to do.

 Otherwise, if you are not, you will have to follow [their guide](https://kmagiera.github.io/react-native-gesture-handler/docs/getting-started.html) to set it up.

+!> Don't forget to follow the Android guide to set up the gesture handler natively.